Student Achievement at NWSC

 - work under the direct supervision of a pharmacist and qualify for the title of Pharmacy

-- Technician, Assistant Pharmacist, Lead Pharmacy Technician, or R & D Pharmacy Technician.
+- Technician, Assistant Pharmacist, Lead Pharmacy Technician, or Research & Development (R & D) Pharmacy Technician.

 - practice best customer service, communicate effectively, and perform all tasks required in a pharmacy.